Nyooti/portfolio/README.md

   - Hero section with introduction
   - About section with personal information
   - Skills section showcasing technical abilities
-  - Projects section with portfolio items
+  - Projects section with portfolio items and images
   - Work experience timeline
   - Education and certifications
   - Contact form with social links
+  - **Download Resume**: Prominent button in the navbar for downloading the latest resume (PDF)

 ## Getting Started